-Are in the market for a new house?
+Are in the market for a fixer upper?
 Do you want to know how you can lower your risk and save money?
 You are in the right place.

-Home buying is fraught with risk and pitfalls.
+Home buying is fraught with risk and pitfalls and even more so when buying a home that needs work.
 During my time as a home inspector, I have seen many horror stories and major house defects.

 In this home buying tips guide, I will go over....

-- What to look for in homes before even making an offer (saving you money)
+- What to look for in homes that need work

 - How to determine the age of major home appliances (it's easy)